Nishaglobal Education Logo

 How much should students budget monthly in USA?

-Can part-time work cover full living cost?
+Can part-time work cover living costs?

 Take your next step now